Date of Degree

 Copyright 2011 Koushik Banerjee

 Banerjee, Koushik.
-"Investigations in amine chemistry: Mn-Mediated radical addition approach toward gamma amino esters and synthetic studies of the tubulysins." doctoral dissertation, University of Iowa, 2011.
+"Investigations in amine chemistry: Mn-Mediated radical addition approach toward gamma amino esters and synthetic studies of the tubulysins."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.